phonomenal/Azure_Terraform_Actions/.github/ISSUE_TEMPLATE/demo_deployment.md

 Update the below JSON with the appropriate values for your deployment
 ```
 {
-    requesting_team: "<Name of your team: for tagging, rg name, and plan name>"
+    requesting_team: "<Name of your team: for tagging, rg name, and plan name>",
-    app_service_name: "<Name of your app service to be deployed>"
+    app_service_name: "<Name of your app service to be deployed>",
-    location: "eastus"
+    location: "eastus",
-    sku_tier: "Standard"
+    sku_tier: "Standard",
     sku_size: "S1"
 }
 ```